 - How do I integrate my Human Resources policy with the law?

 - What rights are my employees entitled to under the Employment Standards Act?

 - How do I protect my business if an employee quits?

 - My employee is suing me for wrongful dismissal.
 What are my defences?

-- What is the proper amount of severance or notice my employee is entitled to under Employment Standards Act?
+- What is the proper amount of severance or notice my employee is entitled to based on the BC labour code and the Employment Standards Act?

 - How do I hire an independent contractor, commissioned salesperson, server or farm worker?

-Hiring employees is one of the most significant investments undertaken by a business, involving compliance with BC employment law.
+Hiring employees is one of the most significant investments undertaken by a business, involving compliance with BC labour laws and employment laws.
 Hiring the wrong person can be both financially and emotionally expensive.
 We assist in the process by providing guidance with interview and resume reviews, as well as employment offers for potential candidates.
 Our employment lawyers in BC are often asked to prepare or review: